YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `SLIDINGWINDOW`: Performs sliding window trimming, trimming when the average quality within the window falls below a threshold.
 - `MINLEN`: Discards reads that are shorter than the specified length.

-**Note**: The options and parameters introduced here are the default values used within MutMap.

 **Additional Information**:

 1. **Trimmomatic GitHub Repository**: For more information on Trimmomatic, refer to its [GitHub repository](https://github.com/usadellab/Trimmomatic).
 2. **Adapter Sequences**: The adapter sequences used in the trimming process can be found on the [Trimmomatic GitHub](https://github.com/timflutre/trimmomatic/tree/master/adapters).
-However, these should be selected based on the specific experimental design.
-It is important to verify which adapter sequences are most appropriate for your dataset.

-3. **Creating Adapter FASTA Files**: A useful explanation on how to properly prepare adapter FASTA files, particularly when using the NEB library, can be found in this [issue](https://github.com/usadellab/Trimmomatic/issues/20).
-This provides insights into why certain adapter formats are necessary.

-4. **Quality Control**: After trimming, it is recommended to perform quality control (QC) on the resulting FASTQ files using software like [FastQC](https://github.com/s-andrews/FastQC).
+3. **Quality Control**: After trimming, it is recommended to perform quality control on the resulting FASTQ files using [FastQC](https://github.com/s-andrews/FastQC).

-5. **Alternative Software - fastp**: If you are unsure about which adapter sequences were used, the software [fastp](https://github.com/OpenGene/fastp) may be useful.
-It includes the `--detect_adapter_for_pe` option, which automatically detects and removes adapter sequences.
-However, please note that MutMap has not been extensively tested with fastp, so its compatibility cannot be guaranteed.

 ---

 ## Step 3: Reference Genome Indexing

 **Description**:\
 Before aligning reads to the reference genome, the genome must be indexed.
 Indexing creates necessary data structures that make the alignment process more efficient.
 In MutMap, **BWA** and **SAMtools** are used for reference genome indexing.
-For more information on SAMtools, please refer to the [SAMtools Manual](https://www.htslib.org/doc/samtools.html).
-Additionally, for more information on BWA, refer to the [BWA Manual](https://bio-bwa.sourceforge.net/bwa.shtml).

 **Reference Genome Indexing**: